Start by asking yourself these questions:

 Why do I have a hard time sticking to a diet?

 Diets don’t work long term for most of us because they focus on what to eat.
-Eating is more complex than that; it’s not just about what you’re eating, but why you’re eating in the first place.
+Eating is more complex than that!
+For many of us, it’s not just about what you’re eating, but why you’re eating in the first place.

 Why Do I Eat?

 To help you develop a better understanding of why you eat, let’s take a look at four different eating patterns: Overeating, Restrictive Eating, Eat-Repent-Repeat, and Instinctive Eating.